openssl/general-policies/policies/ai-policy.md

 how it was written.

 This policy does **not** permit submissions where no human has reviewed the content.
-AI may assist, but a human must direct the work, review the output, and be accountable for what is submitted.
+AI tools may assist, but a human must direct the work, review the output, and be accountable for what is submitted.

 ---